utsavkrishnatra/Chatify/README.md

 Working on web RTC for real time video calls.
 Working on AI integration, will release the next version of app soon....

+You can install the app, and run locally on your server.
+Update socket url, socketContext in front-end with your localhost url.
+Run using **npm run dev** command locally.